 You can give as much time to 2-4-CIX as you wish.
-If you have a reasonable amount of free time, then you can join a team. the Chipmunks practice on Sunday afternoons; the Tigers on Wednesday evenings and the Javelins on Friday evenings.
+If you have a reasonable amount of free time, then you can join a team.
+The Chipmunks/CATs practice on Thursday evenings; the Tigers on Wednesday evenings and the Javelins on Friday evenings.
+Other practice days are arranged among the teams as necessary.
 Other practice days are arranged among the teams as necessary.

 If you are part of a formation group, then that group will have an appointed Flight Group Leader.
 He will organise practices and design the display routines for his team.
 The Club publishes a Guide for Flight Group Leaders.

 If you have limited availability then you may wish to consider performing a solo display, maybe of a classic British aircraft.
 Solo performers include, or have included, the Avro Lancaster, S for Sugar, a De Havilland Dragon Rapide, a Supermarine Mk XIV Spitfire, a Hawker Mk I Hurricane, an Airspeed Oxford, and a Douglas C41.
 So the choice is wide and varied.
 For display flying, and practices, the Club's normal aircraft weight category limit (5700Kg) is waived.